 Intent: Children identify the key features of mountains and understand the physical processes that lead to their formation, including an understanding of plate tectonics.
-They can evaluate some of the impacts (both positive and negative) of mountains on human activity, with a focus on Mount Everest.
+They can evaluate some of the impacts (both positive and negative) of mountains on human activity, with a focus on Mount Everest physical geography throughout KS1 and KS2.